q3769/conseq4j/README.md

     /**
-     * Suppose run-time invocation of this method is managed by the messaging provider, via a single calling thread */ public void onMessage(Message shoppingEvent) {
+     * Suppose run-time invocation of this method is managed by the messaging provider.
+     * This is usually via a single calling thread.
+     */
+    public void onMessage(Message shoppingEvent) {